Informfully/Recommenders/README.md

 Informfully Recommenders is a norm-aware extension of [Cornac](https://github.com/PreferredAI/cornac).
 Please see the [Experiments Repository](https://github.com/Informfully/Experiments) for an overview of our past offline and online studies using this framework as back end.
+And see the [Online Tutorial](https://github.com/Informfully/Experiments/tree/main/experiments/tutorial) for a quick introduction on how to use this repository.

 ### Model Overview